mdn/content/README.md

 cases, the reviewer has the right to close your pull request, and ask that you submit a separate pull request for each logical set of changes that belong together.

 1. If your pull request contains any kind of significant complexity (it contains technical changes, and isn't just a typo fix, grammatical improvement, or formatting/structural change), please describe why you're making the change and anything else we need to know about it.
-You can do this in your pull request's description, or reference an existing issue that describes the motivation for the change.
+   * If the pull request is simple (it is really clear what has been changed and why, and the change is obviously a good thing), you can do this in your pull request's description.
+   * If the pull request is complex (the changes and the reasoning behind them need a bit more explanation), then the requestor should file an issue describing the intended change first, and seek discussion/approval as needed.
+When the time is right to submit the PR, they should reference the issue (or an existing issue that describes the motivation for the change) in the PR.
 You can reference an existing issue using `#` followed by the issue's ID, for example `#1234`.

 1. Do not re-open a pull request that a reviewer has closed.